leggsimon/next/docs/overview/bugs.md

 - [https://next.ft.com/survey](https://next.ft.com/survey) for customers.

 #### Humans

 We also have a team of customer services, product consultants and assorted other ways of discovering valuable information about problems people are having.
-These are all fed back in to one of the above channels.
+This is typically fed back in to one of the above channels.

-## But where do I log my bug
+## But where do I log my bug?

 Jira is probably the best place to put something if you want to log it and make sure it doesn’t get lost.
 We will direct customer services and other FT teams